 Our watershed protection program helps protect and restore ecological integrity, while allowing opportunities for safe and ecologically sensitive public enjoyment and education.
 With research beginning in 2002 and official launch in 2004, the program implemented long-term solutions to erosion and creek sedimentation problems caused in part by old logging roads.
-A major portion of the work is focused on improving the road and trail system and stream crossings and the program included maintenance and monitoring of streams and trails.
+A major portion of the work focused on improving the road and trail system and stream crossings and the program included maintenance and monitoring of streams and trails.
 The final scientific study demonstrating the program's success was completed in 2020.
 With the restoration work complete, the preserve now enters maintenance and monitoring under Midpen's best management practices, of which the learnings from this watershed program have contributed.

 El Corte de Madera Creek Open Space Preserve encompasses 2,906 acres in the upper headwaters of the San Gregorio Creek watershed.
 This watershed provides critical habitat for steelhead trout (Oncorhynchus mykiss irideus) and coho salmon (Oncorhynchus kisutch).
 Steelhead are federally listed as a threatened species, and coho salmon are listed by state and federal agencies as endangered on California's central coast.
 These species have experienced dramatic population declines primarily due to habitat loss from streambed sedimentation associated with water diversions, road construction, mining, grazing and timber harvest activities.

 This preserve offers a unique and complex challenge to Midpen and its partnering agencies.
-Not only does the preserve occupy a key location within the San Gregorio Creek watershed with sensitive fish habitat, but its extensive network of former logging roads make it extremely popular among mountain bikers, hikers and equestrians.
-To balance the health of the watershed (and of the people and animals who depend on it) with recreational uses, Midpen partnered with the National Marine Fisheries Service, California Department of Fish and Wildlife and the Regional Water Quality Control Board and created a comprehensive watershed protection program for the preserve.
+Not only does the preserve occupy a key location within the San Gregorio Creek watershed with sensitive fish habitat, but its extensive network of former logging roads makes it extremely popular among mountain bikers, hikers and equestrians.
+To balance the health of the watershed (and of the people and animals who depend on it) with recreational uses, Midpen partnered with the National Marine Fisheries Service, California Department of Fish and Wildlife and the Regional Water Quality Control Board to create a comprehensive watershed protection program for the preserve.